 Steep steps with door at the bottom.

 Bedroom 3: Single bed, bedside table and light, two chests of drawers, wardrobe, stool, cupboard and Velux window.

 Bedroom 4: Single bed, bedside cabinet and light, two chests of drawers, wardrobe, stool, cupboard and Velux window.

 Pets: Sorry no pets.

-Garden/Patio: Small enclosed patio with outside seating and a small front enclosed patio with a bench.
+Patio: Small enclosed patio yard to the rear with outside seating and a small front enclosed patio with table and chairs.

 Heating: Gas central heating.

 Notes: Towels are provided.
 Travel cot, highchair and stairgate provided.
 Unlimited WIFI available free of charge.
 Mobile phone signal is strong.